khwoat/flutter_course-chat_app/README.md

 - Firestore Database service for containing chat messages
 - Firebase Cloud Messaging and Cloud Function service for pushing notification.

+Additionally, I learned about device features for example, Camera and Storage.

 ## Getting Started

 This project is a starting point for a Flutter application.